polkascan/py-substrate-metadata-docs/docs/quartz/timestamp.md

 ---------
 ### MinimumPeriod
  The minimum period between blocks.

-Beware that this is different to the *expected* period that the block production apparatus provides.
-Your chosen consensus system will generally work with this to determine a sensible block time. e.g. For Aura, it will be double this period on default settings.
+ Be aware that this is different to the *expected* period that the block production apparatus provides.
+Your chosen consensus system will generally work with this to determine a sensible block time.
+For example, in the Aura pallet it will be double this period on default settings.
 #### Value
 ```python
 6000